 Step One – Set up your cutter for the first cut

-Use the counterbore cutter micrometer to set the cutter to remove half (or a little less) of the insert thickness.
-You’ll want to make two cuts for Nickel-Chrome or low-alloy inserts.
-If you’re removing LP or hardened seats, you’ll do best with three cuts so you’ll need to set your cutter to remove one-third of the insert thickness instead of one-half.
+You’ll want to make two or three cuts for Nickel-Chrome for hard alloy inserts.
+If you’re removing LP or hardened seats, you’ll do best with three or four cuts so you’ll need to set your cutter to remove one-third to one-quarter of the insert thickness instead of one-half.

 Examples of what can happen to the tool holder when you try to cut the insert out in a single pass.